Please select your state

 It’s true.
-Read on to discover some egregious examples government waste, as documented by Sen. James Lankford in his 2017 Federal Fumbles report.
+Read on to discover these five egregious examples of how the government has wasted your money, as documented by Sen. James Lankford in his 2017 Federal Fumbles report.

 A Special Inspector General for Afghanistan Reconstruction report shows the Overseas Private Investment Corporation loaned $85 million to a contractor for construction of a hotel and apartment complex in Kabul, Afghanistan.
 The project was never completed.